msamarripa/weather-app/README.md

 1. [NodeJS / NPM](https://nodejs.org/en/download/)
 2. [OpenWeatherMap](https://openweathermap.org/api) API Key.
 Account will need to be created & API key can be found in account info.

-## How to get started
+## How to run project

+1. Meet above requirements
-1. Clone the repository
+2. Clone the repository
-2. Navigate to root directory of the repository in a terminal
+3. Navigate to root directory of the repository in a terminal
-3. Run `npm install`
+4. Run `npm install`
-4. Open up the `.env` file in the root directory of the repository.
+5. Open up the `.env` file in the root directory of the repository.
 In this file replace `[API_KEY]` with your API Key from OpenWeatherMap (replace brackets as well)
-5. Run `npm start`
+6. Run `npm start` from the root directory

 This should open up a browser window with the application, but you can also navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser.